MLSys 2020 - Call For Workshop Proposals

 Workshop Requirements And Conflict of Interest Policies

-- By submitting a workshop proposal, workshop organizers commit to notifying those who submit contributions (including talks and posters) to their workshop of their acceptance status before Feb 07, 2020 in order to allow time for visa acquisition.
+- By submitting a workshop proposal, workshop organizers commit to notifying those who submit contributions (including talks and posters) to their workshop of their acceptance status before The date WorkshopOrganizerNotifications not found. in order to allow time for visa acquisition.
 A timeline should be included in the proposal that will allow for this.
 This deadline will also be published on the MLSys 2020 main web page and cannot be extended under any circumstances.

 - Workshop Chairs Conflicts of Interest